 A corroborating order has been filed in Craig Wright’s sanctions and contempt hearing.

-In a court document published Tuesday, Magistrate Judge Bruce E. Reinhart confirmed that Wright, the self-declared inventor of bitcoin, must forfeit half his crypto mined prior to 2014 to Ira Kleiman as well as half his intellectual property.
+, Magistrate Judge Bruce E. Reinhart confirmed that Wright, the self-declared inventor of bitcoin, must forfeit half his crypto mined prior to 2014 to Ira Kleiman as well as half his intellectual property.
 Additionally, Wright is ordered to pay the attorney’s fees and related expenses incurred in this motion.

 The court found Wright had argued in bad faith, perjured himself and admitted false evidence during the motion.

 The ongoing trial began in 2018, when Kleiman – the brother of Wright’s late business partner Dave Kleiman – sued for half the bitcoin holdings in the so-called Tulip Trust, alleging that Wright defrauded the family's estate.

 Accordingly, Wright’s argument – that the bitcoin is inaccessible due both to his former business partner’s death as well as a complicated encryption mechanism – was found to be in bad faith.

 "I find without hesitation that sanctions are not warranted against Dr. Wright’s counsel," the judge wrote, adding:

 Jason Gottlieb, partner at Morrison Cohen LLP, said the ruling was “atypical” procedurally, and the district judge overseeing the trial may not accept Reinhart’s decision without amendment.

 Kleiman was represented by Kyle Roche and Velvel Freedman of Roche Freedman LLP, while Wright was represented by Rivero Mestre LLP.

 Kleiman must alert Wright of the appropriate costs due to him on or prior to Sept.
 20. While this ruling does determine liability, further discovery for the trial may be underway.